Daily Brain Building Interactions

-This fun and stimulating computer game uses playful learning to help kids with Foetal Alcohol Spectrum Disorder form new neural pathways, thereby overcoming some of their challenges.
+This digital game uses playful learning techniques to help children with Foetal Alcohol Spectrum Disorder (FASD) form new neural pathways, helping them overcome some of their learning challenges.

-South Africa has the highest reported prevalence of FASD in the world.
-While nothing can undo the damage caused in the womb, the plasticity of the developing brain means there is hope for these children.
-Poor communities in South Africa don’t yet have access to the resources to meet this challenge.
-Games, or playful learning, are an impactful way of helping these vulnerable children.
+South Africa has the highest reported prevalence of FASD in the world, which is more than 14 times the global average.
+While nothing can undo the damage caused in the womb, the plasticity of the developing brain means there is hope.
+Games using playful learning techniques, are an impactful way of helping these vulnerable children.

 The Foundation for Alcohol Related Research (FARR) is the leading source of research and information on Foetal Alcohol Spectrum Disorders and Foetal Alcohol Syndrome in South Africa.